Hot Properties in Florida

 Once a small fishing village, Naples boasts the calmest seas and best ‘sandboxes’ (beaches) in these parts, and comes with good shops, restaurants, golf courses, boating and fishing.
 It’s also close to the untamed wilderness of the Everglades, which is ideal for days out to spot alligators and manatee (native aquatic sea cows).
-Naples’ specialty is homes in golf communities where homes start at about $300,000.
+Naples’ specialty is homes in golf communities.

 We have the Scots to thank for the Gulf town of Sarasota, 50 miles south of Tampa.
 Scottish families set sail in the mid-1800s to this once sleepy fishing village in search of fresh air, citrus groves and affordable housing.
 Today, Britons still head out to art-meets-nature Sarasota County, (population 374,000) with the US’ number one beach, Siesta Key.
 The education system is also one of the best in the US.

 Nearby areas of St Augustine and Bradenton are also popular with buyers.

 Around the big metropolis of Tampa, Palm Harbour, Dunedin, Clearwater and St Petersburg are popular areas.

 How to Buy Property in Florida